BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/state-sync.md

 ---
 # State Sync

-Learn about Tendermint Core state sync and support offered by the Cosmos SDK.
+Learn about Tendermint Core state sync and support offered by the Butane SDK.

 :::tip
 **Note**: Only curious about how to sync a node with the network?
 Skip to [this section](#state-syncing-a-node).